JBJ13/DCPL/README.md

 # DCPL
 double coding programming language - esoteric programming language.
+This programming language was created so that its code could be easily edited by itself, so each instruction was given its own number.

 Data line is line of data that program can use.
 Indexing of data_line is from 0.
 There are 4 markers on the data line: A, B, C and D.